Danish Cultural Institute is a self-governing institution. Since 1940 we have been engaged in fostering mutual understanding.

 Danish Cultural Institute in Poland is the focal point for creation of long term cultural relations, that contribute to visibility of Danish culture in Poland and to the mutual learning proces, that can both challenge and inspire cultural life in our countries.

 The office in Poland was established in 1994, since 1999 it operates from Warsaw.
-The Institute’s main seat is in Copenhagen, apart from Poland it’s branches are located in Belgium, Russia, Latvia, China and Brasil.
+The Institute’s main seat is in Copenhagen, apart from Poland it’s branches are located in Latvia, Russia, China, Brasil and India.

 Under Themes and Latest News you can read more about the projects and events, we are involved in.